Desert View Scenic Drive

 Desert View Point

 Park at the Desert View Visitor Center where you will find restrooms, snack bar, general store, trading post, picnic facilities, and a gas station.
-Take the short 1/4 mile hike to Desert View Point, the most eastern-point at the South Rim.
+Take the short 1/4-mile hike to Desert View Point, the easternmost viewpoint on the South Rim.
 You will experience incredible views of the Colorado River where it takes its big bend to the west.

 Climb the Historic Watchtower and witness astounding views.
 To the east you can see the majestically beautiful Vermillion Cliffs and Marble Canyon which mark the beginning of the Grand Canyon.
 To the northwest you will see the temples of Jupiter, Venus and Apollo.